t73fde/sx/README.md

 All other types supported by Sx cannot be specified via the reader.

+* **Vector** is a mutable sequence of values, to be used if direct access to values of a longer sequence is needed.
+A list has only O(n) access.
+Vectors are typically more memory efficient, compared to pair lists.
+However, they cannot be process recursively and they are not able to share elements.
 * **Undefined** contains just the _undefined_ value.
   It is signalled by some functions that should not abort with an error.